 The Alzheimer's Drug Discovery Foundation has issued a Request for Proposals for its Preclinical Drug Discovery program.

-Grants of up to $600,000 over two years will be awarded in support of promising preclinical drug discovery programs relevant to Alzheimer’s disease, related dementias, and cognitive aging.
-Preclinical research funding priorities include high through-put screening, medicinal chemistry hit-to-lead development (and lead optimization), in vitro and in vivo efficacy studies, ADME, toxicology, pharmacokinetics and pharmacodynamics, and in vivo proof-of-concept with lead compounds and biologics.
+Through the program, grants of up to $600,000 over two years will be awarded to promising preclinical drug discovery programs relevant to Alzheimer’s disease, related dementias, and cognitive aging.
+Preclinical research funding priorities include high throughput screening, medicinal chemistry hit-to-lead development and optimization, in vitro and in vivo efficacy studies, ADME, toxicology, pharma-cokinetics and pharma-co-dynamics, and in vivo proof-of-concept with lead compounds and biologics.

-To be eligible, applicants must be an academic investigator seeking to create and support an innovative translational program in an academic medical center or university; a biotechnology company with programs dedicated to Alzheimer's disease translational development; or a new biotechnology company spinout or existing biotechnology company with a clear need for nonprofit funding.
-Funding is provided through program-related investments (PRIs) that require return on investment based on scientific and/or business milestones.
+To be eligible, applicants must be academic investigators seeking to create and support innovative translational programs in academic medical centers and universities; biotechnology companies with programs dedicated to Alzheimer's disease translational development; and new biotechnology company spinouts or existing biotechnology companies that demonstrate a clear need for nonprofit funding.
+Funding is provided through program-related investments (PRIs) that require a return on investment based on scientific and/or business milestones.

 For complete program guidelines and application instructions, see the ADDF website.